ckamm/solana-accountsdb-connector/README.md

 ```
 Solana    --------------->   Connector   ----------->   PostgreSQL
- node       jsonrpc/gRPC      service
+ nodes      jsonrpc/gRPC       nodes
 ```

-For reliability it is recommended to feed data from multiple Solana nodes into the Connector service.
+For reliability it is recommended to feed data from multiple Solana nodes into each Connector node.

-It is also allowed to run multiple Connector services that target the same PostgeSQL target database. (but has not been tested)
+It is also allowed to run multiple Connector nodes that target the same PostgeSQL target database.

 The Connector service is stateless (except for some caches).
 Restarting it is always safe.